Isabel Martin Lewis: Popularization of science

 With the birth of her son, Raymond Winslow Lewis, Lewis worked only part-time at the observatory and began an effort to popularize science.

 Writing three books and countless articles, Lewis started in 1916 to reach out to a popular audience about the wonders of astronomy and earth science.
 Her columns appeared in the New York Evening Sun, the Electrical Experimenter (later known as Science and Invention), Popular Astronomy, The Scientific Monthly, and the Astronomical Journal, among others.
 For thirty years, Lewis had a monthly column in Nature Magazine (this title was published by the American Nature Association and should not be confused with the journal Nature).
 Introducing her first article in Electrical Experimenter, editor Hugo Gernsback praised Lewis for her exactitude and learning, saying that she "has the rare faculty of interpreting difficult and dry subjects in a popular manner."
+This article, "Popular Astronomy: Dark Stars", was the first published in the magazine from a female writer.

 The articles from the Sun were combined into a 1919 book, Splendors of the Sky, and her articles before 1922 in Science and Invention were included in the second part of her book Astronomy for Young Folks.
 In addition, in "News of the Stars" she gave lectures on the local radio station (WRC) and made presentations at schools and churches.

 Return to full-time work

 Lewis returned to full-time work after her husband's death in 1927.
 On October 1, 1927 Lewis was promoted to Assistant Scientist.
 Lewis was further promoted to the rank of Astronomer in 1930.

 A specialist in eclipses, at the Naval Observatory Lewis derived a faster and more accurate method to determine where an eclipse would be visible.
-She also found a way to predict more occultations of the moon; these moments when the moon passed before other heavenly bodies were used to investigate the moon's orbit.
+She also found a way to predict more occultations of the Moon; these moments when the Moon passed before other astronomical bodies were used to investigate the Moon's orbit.
 Her new method for calculating solar eclipses allowed for a level of detail that could be used to understand the ionosphere.

 During this period, she participated in expeditions to view the solar eclipse of June 19, 1936 in Russia.
 Also, she organized and participated in the Hayden Planetarium-Grace Eclipse Expedition to Peru to view, photograph, and broadcast by radio the solar eclipse of June 8, 1937.

 Lewis retired from service at the Naval Observatory in 1951 but continued to publish in newspapers and magazines until 1955.
 The length of her career and her prominence are unlike that of other women in astronomy; according to Lankford and Stavings, only 12% of women astronomers from 1900-1940 had careers longer than 25 years.